Akai MPC: Development

-By the late 1980s, drum machines had become popular for creating beats and loops without musicians, and hip hop artists were using samplers to take portions of existing recordings and create new compositions.
+By the late 1980s, drum machines had become popular for creating beats and loops without instrumentalists, and hip-hop artists were using samplers to take portions of existing recordings and create new compositions.
 Grooveboxes, machines that combined these functions, such as those by E-mu Systems, required knowledge of music production and cost up to $10,000.

 The original MPC, the MPC-60, was a collaboration between the Japanese company Akai and the American engineer Roger Linn.
 Linn had designed the successful LM-1 and LinnDrum, two of the earliest drum machines to use samples (prerecorded sounds).
-His company Linn Electronics had closed following the failure of the Linn 9000, a drum machine and sampler.
+His company, Linn Electronics, had closed following the failure of the Linn 9000, a drum machine and sampler.
 According to Linn, his collaboration with Akai "was a good fit because Akai needed a creative designer with ideas and I didn't want to do sales, marketing, finance or manufacturing, all of which Akai was very good at".

 Linn described the MPC as an attempt to "properly re-engineer" the Linn 9000.
 He disliked reading instruction manuals and wanted to create an intuitive interface that simplified music production.
-He designed the functions, including the panel layout and hardware specification, and created the software with his team; he credited the circuitry to a team led by English engineer David Cockerell.
-Akai did the production engineering, making it "more manufacturable".
+He designed the functions, including the panel layout and hardware specification, and created the software with his team.
+He credited the circuitry to a team led by the English engineer David Cockerell.
+Akai handled the production engineering, making the MPC "more manufacturable".
 The first model, the MPC60 (MIDI Production Center), was released on December 8, 1988, and retailed for $5,000.
-It was followed by the MPC60 MkII and the MPC3000, and the MPC2000, which Linn did not work on.
+It was followed by the MPC60 MkII and the MPC3000.

 After Akai went out of business in 2006, Linn left the company and its assets were purchased by Numark.
 Akai has continued to produce MPC models without Linn.
 Linn was critical, saying: "Akai seems to be making slight changes to my old 1986 designs for the original MPC, basically rearranging the deck chairs on the Titanic."